cvut/javascript/tooling/README.md

 One problem with many of these languages is that they require you to learn a new syntax _in addition_ to JavaScript; it is a leaky abstraction and you might end up debugging the resulting JavaScript code.
 Furthermore the syntax of these languages tends to be very opinionated and your team members might have quite different preferences.
 And most of these options lack a proper tooling, like linter or static analysis tools.

 Instead of hunting for syntactic sugar for JavaScript, focus on JavaScript and its new features, especially ES2016.
 Use [Babel](https://babeljs.io/) to transpile ES2016 code for backward compatibility with today browsers.
-Eventually these features will gain native support and we can move to transpiling ES2017.
+Eventually these features will gain native support and we can move to transpiling future versions of JavaScript.

 As usual, there are exceptions to these rules.
 Perhaps you have a project in other language and you want to share some parts of existing codebase with browser or just reduce the mental overhead of switching between languages.
 Or your project has specific needs.
 If you are adventurous, we recommend checking out these languages which transpile to JavaScript: